The large flowering trees of South Florida provide shade and outstanding beauty for larger landscapes.

 Some trees will get very wide as well as tall - make sure you have the space to handle it.

 As with all big trees, plant well away from your house, approximately half the width of your tree's mature canopy.
-The plant pages (in progress now!) will help you with spacing info.
+The Plant Pages on individual varieties will help you with spacing info.

 Remember the view from indoors...some years down the road your golf course or water view may be obstructed by a big tree trunk.

 If you plant too close to the end of the driveway you may not be able to get a clear view of the street around the trunk and/or lower branches of a mature tree.

 Consider power lines when you choose the placement of a big tree.
 If the power company trims your tree, it won't be pretty.

 A common landscaping mistake: Planting a big tree in the middle of your yard visually cuts your house in half and makes it seem smaller.

 Trees are generally the lowest maintenance plant of all - except for falling blossoms (and some leaf drop even on non-deciduous trees of Florida).

 If you think flower petals on the ground are messy, don't plant a flowering tree.

 Placement may solve the issue for you.
 Flowers on the lawn can be picturesque - but on the drive or walk?
 Not so much.